MingShaneTong/Xiangqi/README.md

 **Web-based User Interface:** The client-side of the application is implemented as a web-based user interface using HTML, CSS, and JavaScript.
 The UI leverages modern React.js to deliver a seamless and engaging gaming experience.

-**Networking:** The application utilises SignalR, a library used to enable real time communication between the server and client, ensuring smooth gameplay and real-time updates.
+**Networking:** The application utilises SignalR, a library used to enable real-time communication between the server and client, ensuring smooth gameplay and real-time updates.

 ## Installation Guide